a-slice-of-py/data-scientist-hub/docs/doomsday/index.md

-# Doomsday
+# ☄️ Doomsday

-I just _don't_ want to start all over again.
+I just _don't_ want to start all over again: recipes to survive to a forced reset of development local environment.